ducky007/impeller/README.md

 #### Copying Sub-Values

-Storable `struct`s can contain other storable values, forming a tree, but there is nothing to stop you from copying a sub-value into a different variable.
+Repositable `struct`s can contain other repositable values, forming a tree, but there is nothing to stop you from copying a sub-value into a different variable.
 For example

-    struct Child: Storable {
+    struct Child: Repositable {
         ...
     }

-    struct Person: Storable {
+    struct Person: Repositable {
         ...
         var child: Child
     }